Skip to content

 Is Marshall University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Marshall University earn a median of $46,354, roughly in line with national averages for graduates.
+Ten years out, alumni of Marshall University earn a median of $46,354, roughly in line with the national average for college graduates.

 $39,561